samuelfrnk/RSSIProximityML/README.md

 ### Main components

 1. The folder [ble_app_uart_adv_scan](ble_app_uart_adv_scan) contains the source code including the main.c file.
 It can scan BLE packets, filters AirTags and logs the corresponding RSSI value together with the MAC-Adress.
-2. The folder [Experiment](Experiments) contains both data and tools used to gather the data.
+2. The folder [Experiments](Experiments) contains both data and tools used to gather the data.

 ### First Experiment